slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 :point_right: It also means that `None` will turn to `"None"` *ooops*  :broken_heart:

 You could argue 2 things:
-1. this is on purpose, then we are all set! :100:
+[x] this is on purpose, then we are all set!
-2. this was an original bug and we can fix it in 1 place and everyone gets the benefit   :revolving_hearts:
+- [x] this was an original bug and we can fix it in 1 place and everyone gets the benefit   :revolving_hearts:

 That is true and in any cases what did we gain:
 3. a centralized way of converting data